 One of the biggest misconceptions about Martha’s Vineyard is that it takes a bundle to enjoy the Island.
 Not so, we say!
 Don’t let a light pocket keep you from coming over to the Vineyard for a visit.
-Besides the easily accessible sandy beaches lapped by crystalline clear water, July and August offer a serious selection of free events every day of the week.
-We’ve collected a few of these weekly options just to get you started, but our calendar of events suggests even more choices, available only on a given day or week.
+Besides the easily accessible sandy beaches lapped by crystalline clear water, the summer offers a serious selection of free events every day of the week.
+We’ve collected a few of these weekly options just to get you started, but the Vineyard Gazette calendar of events suggests even more choices, available only on a given day or week.
 Read on to see what’s free on Martha’s Vineyard.

 On Sundays, check out the Artisans Festivals up at the West Tisbury Grange Hall from 10 am – 2pm.
 This will also give you the opportunity to visit the town of West Tisbury, the heart of the Vineyard farming community.
 Built in 1859 and now owned by the MV Preservation Trust, the old Hall holds many memories for generations of Islanders.
 Nearby, Alley’s General Store (‘If we don’t have it you don’t need it’) is worth a browse.
 Its porch is well known (some would say infamous) as the Island’s enduring gossip ground zero.

 As the day begins to wind down on Monday, head up Island with the kids for Cinema Circus!
 An annual treat presented by The Martha’s Vineyard Film Festival, the fun starts at 5:30 with offerings of filmmaking activities, face painting and costumes and short films for the little ones.
 Last week for this event is August 15th.